 Actor/dancer Gil Lamb is born in Minneapolis, Minnesota.
 His Disney credits include the live-action films The Boatniks, The Love Bug, The Horse in the Gray Flannel Suit, Blackbeard's Ghost, and The Gnome-Mobile.

-Singer, actor and author Burl Ives, whose Disney credits include the 1948 So Dear to My Heart (as Uncle Hiram Douglas) and the 1963 Summer Magic (as Osh
+Singer, actor and author Burl Ives, whose Disney credits included the 1949 So Dear to My Heart (as Uncle Hiram Douglas) and the 1963 Summer Magic (as Osh Popham), is born

 Actress Dorothy McGuire is born in Omaha, Nebraska.
 Her Disney credits include the live-action films Swiss Family Robinson (as Mother Robinson), Summer Magic (as Margaret Carey), and Old Yeller (as Katie